paper-trail-gem/paper_trail/.github/ISSUE_TEMPLATE/feature_suggestion.md

 ---
-name: Feature Suggestion
+name: I want to build a new feature, but need help
 about: >
-  Suggest something that you would like to build.
+  FEATURE REQUESTS NOT ACCEPTED.
+You can ask for help with something that you would like to build.
 We'll help, but you must build it yourself, in a reasonable amount of time, or your issue will be closed.
 See CONTRIBUTING.md

 ---